dartmouthrobotics/icra-2025-robots-wild/contributed-talks.md

 ---
 layout: default
-title: Lightning talks from accepted contributed papers
+title: Spotlight talks from accepted contributed papers
 ---

 The first column indicates the time, where "xx" indicates the hour in the respective time zone.